seajaysec/get_in_the_sea/README.md

 ## Notes

 - MxSamples may log missing folder warnings if sample packs are not installed; this is non-fatal
-- Legacy params (max phrase drift, repeat probability) are retained for compatibility but not used by the new agent logic

 ## Credits